- 1 Finding Where To Stay In Siem Reap Best Locations

 – Angkor City Hotel is situated close to the airport and offers rooms from £28.
 Although there is a benefit to being close to the airport but is not that great if you are in Siem Reap for a few days as you will want to be close to the main hang out places like Pub Street.

 –Sofitel Royal Angkor– With landscaped gardens, luxurious and calm surroundings you will have a choice of three bars, a spa and many treatments to keep you busy so just make sure you don’t forget to explore the ruins and temples that brought you to Cambodia in the first place.
+Sofitel Roya is one of the top luxury hotels in Siem Reap.
 Rooms at Sofitel start from £150 to about £300 per night.

-– Raffles Grand Hotel D’Angkor – This is a historical hotel with opulent surroundings and extensive facilities.
+– Raffles Grand Hotel D’Angkor – This is a historical hotel with opulent surroundings and extensive facilities is one of the best luxury hotels Siemiem Eeap.
 It’s also one of the region’s best hotels and for that rooms and suites start at £150 all the way to £700 per night.

 – Apsara Centrepole Hotel – Rooms here can range from £70 to £800 but perfectly located as its only a few minutes walk from Pub Street which is where you will spend the majority of your time while visiting Siem Reap.